maniartech/gotime/docs/core-concepts/nites.md

 - **Memorable**: Format looks like what you want
 - **Case-Insensitive**: No need to remember case rules
 - **Self-Documenting**: Format intent is clear
+- **Intuitive**: Natural patterns that developers expect
+- **Hackable**: Easy to experiment and build custom formats

-## IDFS Specification
+## NITES Specification

+> **⚠️ Note**: This is a practical implementation reference.
+The complete formal specification with EBNF grammar, semantic rules, and implementation guidelines is being prepared for academic publication.

 ### Case Insensitivity

-IDFS is completely case-insensitive.
+NITES is completely case-insensitive.
 These are all equivalent:
 ```go
 gotime.Format(dt, "YYYY-MM-DD")
 gotime.Format(dt, "yyyy-mm-dd")